 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process begins and ends with your finances.
 To make your goal of homeownership realized, you must consider your FICO score along with the type of loan for which you'll qualify in Edmond, Oklahoma.

 A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
 The score ranges from 300 to 850, with most people normally having a score of 600.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get credit extended to you via a mortgage loan.
 Some of the factors in summing up your FICO score include:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.